-On November 18, 2021, North Carolina enacted Session Law 2021-180, the State's most recent budget bill.
-This new law contains a provision that allows eligible retired members of the Armed Forces of the United States ("Armed Forces") to deduct certain military retirement pay when calculating North Carolina taxable income beginning tax year 2021.
+In November 2021, North Carolina enacted legislation that allows eligible retired members of the Armed Forces of the United States ("Armed Forces") to deduct certain military retirement pay when calculating North Carolina taxable income beginning tax year 2021.
 The law also allows eligible beneficiaries of the Survivor Benefit Plan ("SBP") to deduct certain SBP payments beginning tax year 2021.

-Generally, military retirement pay based on age or length of service is included in gross income and taxable for federal income tax purposes.1 Likewise, benefit payments from the SBP are generally included in gross income and taxable for federal income tax purposes.2 Notwithstanding federal law, North Carolina has enacted N.C.
-Gen. Stat. § 105-153.5(b)(5a) to allow a qualified individual to deduct from adjusted gross income ("AGI") specific payments provided the payments are included in AGI.3
+Generally, military retirement pay based on age or length of service is included in gross income and taxable for federal income tax purposes.
+Likewise, benefit payments from the SBP are generally included in gross income and taxable for federal income tax purposes.
+Notwithstanding federal law, North Carolina has enacted N.C.
+Gen. Stat. § 105-153.5(b)(5a) to allow a qualified individual to deduct from adjusted gross income ("AGI") specific payments provided the payments are included in AGI.